Man sitting and looking off to the left.

 Emotion gets a bad rap when it comes to investing or other financial decisions.
 In fact, a lot of experts will tell you to remove emotion from investing.
 But that’s not really possible—and not really necessary.

-“Especially in stressful times (and let's face it, between COVID and inflation, it feels like there's a lot of worry in the air lately), what's important is that you're aware of emotional triggers and how they can affect you,“ said Chuck Riley, a senior wealth advisor certified in financial psychology and behavioral finance.
+"Especially in stressful times, what's important is that you're aware of emotional triggers and how they can affect you," said Chuck Riley, a senior wealth advisor certified in financial psychology and behavioral finance.

 What happens when you make a decision?